Join IFT

 All submissions to IFT's journals are screened for overlap with other previously-published materials using iThenticate software.
 Manuscripts with excessive overlap will be rejected outright after review by editorial office staff.
 All authors are responsible for the content of their manuscript.

 All submitted manuscripts are screened by the Scientific Editor for language, importance, interest to subscribers, substance, appropriateness for the journal, unique topic, and general scientific quality.
 Those failing to meet current standards are rejected by the Scientific Editor without further review.
-Those manuscripts meeting these initial standards are sent to an Associate Editor, who assigns referees (also called “reviewers”).
+Those manuscripts meeting these initial standards are sent to an Associate Editor, who assigns reviewers (also called “referees”).

-• JFS uses a review process where author identities are visible to the referees, but referee identities are hidden from the author.
+• JFS uses a single-anonymized review process where author identities are visible to the reviewers, but reviewer identities are hidden from the author.

-• Associate Editors strive to obtain three or more referees for each manuscript.
+• Associate Editors strive to obtain three reviewers for each manuscript.

 • In the submission form, authors are asked to recommend the names of two to four experts who are qualified to review the manuscript but who have no personal or professional relationships with the authors and who work at other institutions.
 Former professors and students should not be suggested as reviewers.

-• For more information about our review policies, see our Reviewer Resources page.
+• For more information about our peer review policies, see our Reviewer Resources page.

 • It is the policy of JFS to hide the peer-review process of Editorial Board members' own submissions, just as all authors are excluded from seeing identities of reviewers.
 Alternate editors handle submissions made by Editorial Board members to ensure an unbiased review process.